kelsa-gm/item-icon-updater/README.md

 The following rules are used when searching for item names:
 * Item names are case insensitive.
+* Single quotes (' ‘ ’) are ignored.
 * Any text after the first open parentheses is ignored.
 This trims off suffixes such as "(Hybrid Form Only)" or "(Costs 2 Actions)".
 * Any leading or trailing whitespace is ignored.
+* If the name can't be matched, it attempts to find a similar name following a few conventions, such as "Crossbow, Light" to "Light Crossbow", and omitting modifiers such as " +1".

 ### Icon Libraries
 Foundry 0.7.x includes a built-in library of icons that can be used by the custom dictionary.
 These can be viewed in the installation folder, typically `C:\Program Files\FoundryVTT\resources\app\public\icons`.
 To reference these icons in a custom dictionary, use the path `../../icons/`.